 A public opinion survey by the Pew Research Center found that 22.8% of adults are unaffiliated with an organized religion.
-This number increased from 16.1 to 22.8% between 2007 and 2015.
-The unaffiliated are now the second largest religious group in the U.S., exceeded in numbers only by evangelical Protestants.
-Most of the increase is believed to have ocurred among older teens and young adults.
+This number increased from 16.1 to 22.8% between 2007 and 2015, and continues its upward trend today.
+The unaffiliated are now the second largest religious group in the U.S., exceeded in numbers only by evangelical Christians.
+Most of the increase among Agnostics is believed to have ocurred among older teens and young adults.
 The number includes:

 - 4.0% Agnostics,